DangKhoi14/voting_system/README.md

 - Develop a mobile application
 - Enhance security and scalability

+## Open-Source Database
+- The database used in this project is public and open-source.
+You can access and contribute to its schema and data structure.

 ## Getting Started
 ### Prerequisites
 - .NET SDK (latest version)